Coastal Code, Horses & Dogs

 The beaches at Wells-next-the-Sea and Holkham form part of a unique landscape, rich in wildlife and one which we need your help to protect.
 The area is popular with dog walkers throughout the year and we would like to remind all owners that it is your responsibility to keep your dog under close supervision and control and that you MUST clean up after your dog and use the dog waste bins provided.

 Dog Zoning Initiative

 Holkham National Nature Reserve is an internationally important site for its wildlife and valuable habitats.
 It is popular with many different visitors including dog walkers, day trippers, wildlife enthusiasts, horse riders and locals.
 In order to protect this precious environment for future generations to enjoy, we need to work together to ensure all our visitors and wildlife can coexist.

-A simple traffic light system will show the zones as ‘No dogs’, ‘Dogs on leads all year round’, ‘Dogs on leads April to July’, and ‘Dogs off leads’ where dogs will be able to run off the lead under control by the owner.
+A simple traffic light system shows the zones as ‘No dogs’, ‘Dogs on leads April to August’, and ‘Dogs off leads’ where dogs can be off the lead under control by the owner.

 Click here for a larger version of the map (PDF)